 What is the Davao Doctors Hospital TB DOTS Center?

-Global, National and Local targets cannot be met without the new paradigm of partnership between the government and the private sector.
+Global, National, and Local targets cannot be met without the new paradigm of a partnership between the government and the private sector.
 For this reason, the Department of Health.

 What is DOTS?

 While there has been no significant change in the treatment of tuberculosis in the past few years, the Directly Observed Treatment Strategy (DOTS) is the most effective approach towards the diagnosis, treatment, and control of tuberculosis worldwide.
 It operates by the standard protocol of the World Health Organization and the Department of Health.

 The 5 elements of the DOTS strategy include: